-SPANISH I - Students will develop a basic understanding of Spanish.
+SPANISH I - (Prerequisite: Must have a "C" or better in eighth grade English; CSAP reading must be proficient) Students will develop a basic understanding of Spanish.
 Students will have the opportunity to develop skills in speaking, reading, writing and listening.
 Knowledge will be enhanced through the study of culture, history and geography.
 Basic sentence structure is introduced.
 Active participation is required.

-SPANISH II - Intermediate students will have the opportunity to use and reinforce fundamental skills.
+SPANISH II - (Prerequisite: "C" or better in Spanish I) Intermediate students will have the opportunity to use and reinforce fundamental skills.
 Increased communication will be developed through speaking, reading, writing and listening.
 Students are challenged to interact and communicate in Spanish.
 Cultural studies will enhance learning opportunities.

-SPANISH III - Level three students will continue to have the opportunity to use and reinforce fundamental and more advanced language skills.
+SPANISH III - (Prerequisite: "B" or better in Spanish II.
+Sophomores must have at least a "B" in English) Level three students will continue to have the opportunity to use and reinforce fundamental and more advanced language skills.
 Increased and higher level communication will be developed through speaking, reading, writing and listening.
 New grammatical structures are presented and previous grammar is reviewed.
 Cultural studies will enhance learning opportunities.

-SPANISH IV - Emphasis is placed on the use of everyday, practical conversational skills, acquisition of new vocabulary, and review of grammatical structures.
+SPANISH IV - (Prerequisite: "B" or better in third level or written teacher recommendation; new students must be assessed by Spanish teacher to be placed in Spanish IV) Emphasis is placed on the use of everyday, practical conversational skills, acquisition of new vocabulary, and review of grammatical structures.
 Written and oral analysis of Spanish and Latin American literature is included in the course.